Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 Retention is set to 30 days.
 After that, the compactor deletes old chunks from blob storage.
 We're generating about 10-15GB of logs per day (after compression), which costs us maybe $0.20/day to store in Azure.

-What I'd improve
+What I'd do differently

 Wrapping up